Queuni/Match3-Core/README.md

 - Implement a simple metrics endpoint for Prometheus scraping

 - Handle edge case when the response body is empty but status is 200

+- Support loading config from multiple files with later overriding earlier